-You or those organising your funeral may find choosing a funeral director difficult if there are several in the area where you live.
+You may find choosing a funeral director difficult if there are several in the area where you live.
 If you have had to plan a funeral in the past, you might choose a director you have used before.
 If you have not, it is best to choose one that you know has a high standard of practice.
-The following organisations can advise you if a funeral director offers a high standard of support:
+The National Association of Funeral Directors (NAFD) can advise you if a funeral director offers a high standard of support.
+Visit nafd.org.uk